hakermi/hakermi/README.md

 - 👋 Hi, I’m @hakermi
-- 👀 I’m interested in web developpement
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning new tools to improve my skills
 - 💞️ I’m looking to collaborate on innovative projects
 - 📫 How to reach me : find me on https://www.linkedin.com/in/helmi-akermi